Skip to content

 print(f" gold {purse['gp']} gp" + (f"; carrying {valuables}" if valuables else ""))

-GameSession.view returns a frozen PlayerView when called with Visibility.PLAYER — hit points, gold, and carried valuables, and nothing a referee-only view would add.
+GameSession.view returns a frozen PlayerView when called with Visibility.PLAYER — hit points, gold, and carried valuables, and nothing a referee-only view would add. _status also walks PlayerView.quests: the active quests only, each with its revealed objectives by display name and state, which is why the closing status after victory lists no quest at all — a finished quest leaves the projection, and its record is the journal. _journal renders PlayerView.journal, the authored record in order of discovery, each beat stamped with the clock round it landed at.
+Both verbs are pure view reads: they execute no command, draw nothing, and log nothing, so a script may sprinkle them anywhere without changing the game.
 The crawler never touches session.party or session.monsters directly to render status; it renders the same view any other front end would get by asking for one.
 Views and visibility covers what a PlayerView includes and how it differs from the referee's.

 The authored adventure

-content.py builds the game's whole world: a town and a two-level barrow, assembled from the same authoring models Building an adventure walks through.
-A keyed area binds descriptive text, an encounter, and a feature to a set of cells — here, the shrine room holding the quest's MacGuffin, a named valuable tucked inside a treasure cache:
+content.py builds the game's whole world: a town, a two-level barrow, and the errand that ends it, assembled from the same authoring models Building an adventure walks through.
+A keyed area binds content — descriptive text, an encounter, features — to a set of cells; the shrine below binds prose and the cache that holds the quest's MacGuffin, named by id so that taking it is something the quest can match on (the goblins are keyed to a different room):

 AreaSpec(